Conso97/med-quiz/README.md

 # med-quiz
-A timed quiz on medical terminology
+A Medical Terminology timed quiz

 # Motivation for this project